A novel distribution-free hybrid regression model for manufacturing process efficiency improvement: Application

 \begin{itemize} \item The water is pressurized to feed to the ADT.

 \item Air is added to the pressurized water and gets dissolved at this pressure.

 \item The pressure is released after the water passes through a valve.
 The water can no longer hold the extra air which was absorbed, so that small bubbles form spontaneously throughout the liquid.
-The bubbles formed are very small in size.
+The bubbles formed are tiny.

-\item The chemical flocculants are fed by a small mastering pulp.
+\item A small mastering pulp feeds the chemical flocculants.
 Chemicals are used to increase the clarifier efficiency by flocking out small and colloidal particles, that otherwise would not float or settle in the clarifier. \end{itemize}